redgoose/daikin-one/README.md

 ## Overview

-Daikin One is a lightweight CLI wrapper for the [Daikin Open API](https://www.daikinone.com/openapi/index.html) to manage Daikin One devices/thermostats.
+Daikin One is a lightweight CLI wrapper for the [Daikin Open API](https://www.daikinone.com/openapi/index.html) to manage Daikin One+ devices/thermostats.

-It is augmented with logging and reporting functionality to provide historical usage insights which is missing from Daikin One devices.
+It is augmented with logging and reporting functionality to provide historical usage insights which is missing from Daikin One+ devices.

 ![Sample chart](docs/resources/chart.png)